What causes pain to occur in the tailbone region of the spine?

 The tailbone, more properly known as the coccyx, is situated at the very end of the spinal column.
 The tailbone is made up of three to five fused vertebral bones, though four is most common.
-The tailbone derived its name because some people believe it is a “leftover” part from human evolution, though the notion that the tailbone serves no purpose is wrong.
-The coccyx is an extremely important source of attachment for tendons, ligaments and muscles, though it is structured quite differently than other parts of the spine.
+While there is a common conception that the tailbone is a leftover part with no purpose, this is not the case.
+The coccyx is an important point of attachment for tendons, ligaments and muscles, though it is structured quite differently than other parts of the spine.
 Learn more about the tailbone’s relationship to spinal anatomy in the following article as well as the cause of any tailbone pain experienced.

-The tailbone, or coccyx, is the last of five regions of the spine – below the cervical spine (neck), thoracic spine (middle back), lumbar spine (lower back) and the sacral spine, which is located between the pelvic bones and attached to the hips.
-The tailbone connects to the sacrum via a cartilaginous joint called the sacrococcygeal symphysis.
-Interestingly, this joint is similar in composition to the spine’s intervertebral discs.
+The tailbone is the last of five regions of the spine – below the cervical spine (neck), thoracic spine (upper and middle back), lumbar spine (lower back) and the sacral spine, which is located between the pelvic bones and attached to the hips.
+The tailbone connects to the sacrum via a cartilaginous joint, which is similar in composition to the spine’s discs.

 Muscles that attach to the tailbone and contribute to sitting, standing and bowel control include:

 - Gluteus maximus – large gluteal muscle; helps keep body erect

 - Sphincter ani externus – flat muscle; assists in bowel function